Transport in Surat: Bus

+Surat City Bus & Surat BRTS also Known As Sitilink, It consists of 1136 buses and runs on 66 different routes, covering 85 per cent of urban area.
+More than 3.50 lakh passengers use public transport daily.

 Taxis

 Surat has taxi services which primarily operate around Surat Railway station.
 Surat also has private cab services such as Ola Cabs, Uber, and Rapido.
 There are also self-driving car rental services, with private companies like Just Drive - Self Drive Cars.

 Rickshaws

 Auto rickshaws are the most commonly used mode of public transport in Surat.

 Rail

 Railway

 Surat railway station is the main railway station of Surat along with Gothangam, Kosad, Utran, Udhna Junction, Bhestan, Niyol, Maroli and Sachin.
 It is the 2nd busiest railway station after Borivali in the Mumbai division of Western Railways, and is soon to be developed as a Multi-Modal Transportation Hub (MMTH).

 Metro

 Surat Metro is under Construction.
 It has 2 lines, the Green Line and the Red Line, and contains 38 stations.

 Bullet Train

 Surat will be part of the Mumbai–Ahmedabad High Speed Rail Corridor, also known as the Mumbai–Ahmedabad Bullet Train.